shiftlab/pytorch.github.io/_posts/2021-12-07-tensor-memory-format-matters.md

   compare_contiguous_CL(optimized.eval())
 ```

-This represents a **speedup of ~17% when using a Channels Last Memory Format** for the conv2d operation compared to a Channels First Memory Format.

 ## Conclusion

 The Memory Layout of an input tensor can significantly impact a model’s running time.
 For Vision Models, prefer a **Channels Last** memory format to get the most out of your PyTorch models.